audiojs/web-audio-api/README.md

 ## Demo

-Get ready, this is going to blow up your mind :
+Get ready, this is going to blow up your mind:

 ```
 npm install